mchua/prelim/table_of_contents.md

  * CogApp mentors model, scaffold, coach, & fade - metacognition support
  * Mentors create ZPDs (for things like metacognition)
 * Reflection is a part of CogApp
+ * but CogApp does not address identity (critique of framework)
  * Reflective practice (which is related to metacognition) is an established thing with methods & benefits documented
  * I'm asking my narrators to reflect on their experiences on curric rev teams
  * We benefit from being conscious of things as we do them